Enhancing Smart Lighting with IEEE 802.15.4 Mesh, Bluetooth, and Multiprotocol Connectivity

 On the Path to Smarter Lighting

 In buildings and retail spaces, high-end luminaires may include temperature and light sensors that automatically adjust the driver current.
 Embedding sensors ensures a consistent color temperature and perceived light quality can be maintained while extending the LED lifetime.
 External or internal light sensors provide a way to perform daylight harvesting by sampling and measuring the ambient light.
-The result is overhead lighting that dim and adjusts dynamically throughout the day to both preserve energy and provide a consistent experience.
+The result is overhead lighting that dims and adjusts dynamically throughout the day to both preserve energy and provide a consistent experience.

 Because lamps and luminaires are so widely deployed and have access to power, they appear to be the perfect vehicle to deliver additional functionality.
 Residential and consumer benefits range from zonal automation to simple voice controls.
 In retail and commercial settings, location services and personalized beaconing, space utilization, and sub-metering are potential value-adds.
-Integration with analytics and cloud services enable additional professional services, and represent the final piece of a smart lighting system.
+Integration with analytics and cloud services enable additional professional services and represent the final piece of a smart lighting system.

 Improving The Function of Lights

-Before Solid-state Lighting, the lighting infrastructure had one task; provide light.
+Before Solid-state Lighting, the lighting infrastructure had one task: provide light.
 Today’s emerging smart lighting market makes it possible to introduce new and innovative ways to use lights to collect and act on data.

 Adding Bluetooth Beaconing

-Bluetooth advertising and beaconing functionality provides proximity-awareness, and it’s a popular application in retail, industrial, healthcare, and to some degree also in residential applications.
+Bluetooth advertising and beaconing functionality provides proximity-awareness, which is a popular application in retail, industrial, healthcare, and to some degree also in residential applications.
 Retailers can use Bluetooth-enabled beacons to provide seamless shopping experiences or navigation aid.
 Asset tracking, utilization, and automation are also made possible with beacon technology.
 Unlike RFID, Bluetooth beacons are powered devices that actively broadcast information that can be received by Bluetooth-enabled devices like smartphones.
 Some of the common frameworks for beaconing include Apple’s iBeacon and Google’s Eddystone.
 With the latest Bluetooth 5 specification, beacons can broadcast both iBeacon and Eddystone advertisements, making the beacon technology suitable for greater adoption.
 A challenge for the growing beaconing market is the deployment and management of beacons.
 The number of beacons needed, where to place them, and the estimated battery life require planning and support.
 By incorporating beacons into lighting, a greater density of beacons can be deployed.
 In addition to providing better beacon accuracy, a multipurpose device such as a light fixture with beacon and advertising capability can reduce the overall number of connected devices that must be installed and managed.

 A Better Beacon